14mycareer/liftoff-assignments/P2-Project_Outline/README.md

 Search/Sort: A database search will take place and retrieve information about restaurants that have a flag for not containing the chosen allergen.

-Listing: Users will receive a table of restaurants from a database search that do not contain the allergen selected.
+Listing: Users will receive a table of restaurants that serve dishes that do not contain the allergen selected from a database search.

 Display: Users will select a restaurant which will display the restaurant's name, address, phone number, and location/map.